 1. Massachusetts General Hospital

-The Massachusetts General Hospital offers an Internal Medicine Residency Program that has been creating internists for the past 75 years.
-It aims to help students reach their goals and become the best physicians they want to be.
-Faculty guide the residents in their professional development through academic advising, intense mentoring, and engagement in a coaching program.
+The Massachusetts General Hospital offers an Internal Medicine Residency Program that has been training internists for 75 years.
+It supports students' professional growth through academic advising, intense mentoring, and coaching.

-The internal medicine residency program includes the Categorical Program and the Primary Care Program, both of which take three years to complete and offer core clinical training in internal medicine.
-Residents who complete either of the programs become board-eligible in internal medicine.
-The main difference between the two is the amount of time residents spend in training in the ambulatory setting.
+The residency program includes two tracks: the Categorical Program and the Primary Care Program, each lasting three years and leading to board eligibility in internal medicine.
+The main difference is the time spent in ambulatory training.

 2. University of California

-The Internal Medicine Residency Training Program offered by the University of California has four main training tracks: the Categorical Medicine Track, Physician-Scientist Training Program (PSTP), Combined Medicine/Pediatrics Track, and Primary Care Track.
+The Internal Medicine Residency Training Program at the University of California offers four main tracks: Categorical Medicine, Physician-Scientist Training (PSTP), Combined Medicine/Pediatrics, and Primary Care.

-The Categorical Medicine Track is a traditional three-year training track that has a curriculum designed to provide broad exposure to general internal medicine as well as subspecialties.
+1. Categorical Medicine Track: A traditional three-year track providing broad exposure to general internal medicine and subspecialties.

-The Physician-Scientist Training Pathway offers a combined internal medicine, integrated research, and optional subspecialty fellowship training experience.
-Candidates interested in basic science research should choose this pathway.
-It includes three years of categorical internal medicine residency experience, two to three years of mentored research experience, and an optional subspecialty track with training in an internal medicine subspecialty fellowship at UC San Diego.
+2. Physician-Scientist Training Pathway (PSTP): Combines internal medicine, research, and optional subspecialty fellowship training.
+It includes three years of internal medicine residency, two to three years of mentored research, and an optional subspecialty fellowship.

-The Combined Medicine/Pediatrics Track is a four-year program that is split evenly into internal medicine (24 months) and pediatric rotations (24 months).
-Graduates can pursue primary care, hospitalist positions, academic medicine, international health, or subspecialty fellowships after completing this track.
+3. Combined Medicine/Pediatrics Track: A four-year program split evenly between internal medicine and pediatrics, leading to careers in primary care, hospitalist positions, academic medicine, international health, or subspecialty fellowships.

-The Primary Care Track has three annual primary care blocks that provide exposure to primary care environments, primary care skills training, and high-yield subspecialty clinic sessions.
-The primary blocks have a weekly didactic curriculum, which consists of clinical and non-clinical topics, along with hands-on experience in community agencies.
+4. Primary Care Track: Includes three annual primary care blocks with exposure to primary care environments, skills training, and subspecialty clinic sessions, alongside a weekly didactic curriculum.

-Residents in the Categorical Medicine Track, PSTP, or Combined Medicine/Pediatrics Track can further modify their training by applying for any of the five optional specialized pathways during their first year.
-These include the Primary Care Pathway, Resident as Clinician Educator (RACE) Track, Hospital Medicine Pathway, Global Medicine Pathway, and Integrative Medicine Pathway.
+Residents can modify their training by applying for one of five specialized pathways: Primary Care Pathway, Resident as Clinician Educator (RACE) Track, Hospital Medicine Pathway, Global Medicine Pathway, and Integrative Medicine Pathway.

 3. Duke University

-The Department of Medicine at Duke University offers an internal medicine residency program that includes five pathways: the Categorical Program, the Preliminary Program, Research Pathways, Global Health, and Health Care Leadership.
+The Department of Medicine at Duke University offers an internal medicine residency program with five pathways: Categorical Program, Preliminary Program, Research Pathways, Global Health, and Health Care Leadership.

 Best Internal Residency Programs in Canada